-Following another successful year of the CDRC Retail Masters Dissertation Programme, we are now seeking proposals from businesses for new projects due to commence next spring (2018).
+Following another successful year of the CDRC Retail Masters Dissertation Programme, we are now seeking proposals from businesses for new projects due to commence next spring (2019).
+Project proposal forms can be downloaded from here.

-We are aiming to open the application process for Masters students in January 2018 and to therefore encourage applicants from a wide breadth of disciplines and institutions.
-The application process will be facilitated on the CDRC website and you will be encouraged to select successful applicants in early 2018.
+We are aiming to open the application process for Masters students in January 2019 and to encourage applicants from a wide breadth of disciplines and institutions across the UK (including computer science, data science, economics, geography and business analytics).
+The application process will be facilitated on the CDRC website and you will be encouraged to select successful applicants in early 2019.

 This presents a great opportunity to get a Masters student to help you to make progress with: